lslumass/HyRes_GPU/README.md

 ## Run simulation
-Here, we prepared a well-test python script which incorpates the HyRes force field using OpenMM.
+Here, we prepared well-tested python scripts which incorpate the HyRes force field using OpenMM.
-**description of the input script**

 1. run.nvt.py is for the NVT simulation
 2. run.npt.py is for the NPT simulation